roberto-nai/ADBIS2022/README.md

 # Explainable, Interpretable, Trustworthy, Responsible, Ethical, Fair, Verifiable AI...
 What’s next?
 ## ADBIS 2022: 26th European Conference on Advances in Databases and Information Systems

+The "images" folder contains full-size figures of the article.
 The "pdf" folder contains the article.

 If you use it, please cite: